pranav-gujar/OrbitWCE/Backend/COMMUNITY_ROLES_GUIDE.md

 # Or run all seeders (SuperAdmin + Community Roles)
 npm run seed:all
 ```
+This command automatically creates all 17 club roles using credentials stored in .env.

 ### Method 2: Manual Creation via API